Takaroa

 Takaroa, Taka-roa or Takapua, is an atoll in the Tuamotu group in French Polynesia.
 It has a length of 27.4 km and a width of 7 km; its land area is 20 km2.

 The nearest land is Takapoto Atoll, located 10 km to the southwest.

 Fine pearls, including black pearls, were obtained in the lagoon of Takaroa.

 Geographically Takaroa is part of the King George Islands (Iles du Roi Georges) subgroup, which includes Ahe, Manihi, Takapoto, Takaroa and Tikei.

-Takaroa Atoll has 674 inhabitants (2017).
+Takaroa Atoll has 537 inhabitants (2022).
 The main village is Teavaroa.

+Takaroa is the northernmost atoll in French Polynesia.

+Takaroa is located in the Tuamotu Islands.

 History

 The first recorded Europeans to arrive to Takaroa were Dutch explorers Jacob le Maire and Willem Schouten on 14 April 1616 during their Pacific journey.
 They called this atoll "Sondergrond Island".

 Captain Cook visited the island in 1774.

 Takaroa territorial airport was inaugurated in 1986.